PX4/PX4-user_guide/en/advanced_config/pid_tuning_guide_multicopter.md

 Parameters: [MC_ROLLRATE_P](../advanced_config/parameter_reference.md#MC_ROLLRATE_P), [MC_PITCHRATE_P](../advanced_config/parameter_reference.md#MC_PITCHRATE_P).

-If copter is symmetrical, then values for ROLL and PITCH should be equal, if not - then tune it separately.
+If the copter is symmetrical, then values for ROLL and PITCH should be equal, if not they should be tuned separately.

 Keep the multi rotor in your hand and increase the thrust to about 50%, so that the weight is virtually zero.
 Tilt it in roll or pitch